dynod/grpc-helper/README.md

 #### Debug

-The RPC server will hook to the USR2 signal for debug purpose.
+The RPC server will hook to the USR2 signal for debug purpose (if required).
 When receiving this signal, following debug information will be dumped in a file name **RpcServerDump-YYYYMMDDhhmmss.txt** (with dump timestamp) in the logging folder (see below):
 * all the live threads call stacks
 * all the pending RPC requests